 Revenue type Nature, timing of satisfaction of performance obligations and significant payment terms Rental Income - Operating Lease This relates to rental income from operating lease of motor vehicles.
 Customers are required to pay two months deposit in advance before they take possession of vehicles under lease.
 The price of rental is based on interest rate agreed with customer, which ranges from 5%-9%, and each arrangement is covered by a contract.
 Revenue is recognised on a straight-line basis over the relevant lease term.
 A fixed amount of operating lease rental is billed every month based on the agreed price.
 The payment term is 30 days.
 Interest Income This relates to interest income on finance leases.
 Customers are required to pay two months interest income deposit in advance before they take possession of vehicles under lease.
 The price is based on interest rate agreed with customer.
 Interest is recognised on an accrual basis using the nominal interest basis and is included within the finance lease.
 A fixed amount of lease payments is billed every month based on the agreed price.
 The payment term is 30 days.
-Maintenance Income This relates to income in relation to servicing and maintenance services provided for vehicles on operating and finance leases.
-Customers are required to pay two months maintenance income deposit in advance before they take possession of vehicle under the lease.
-The price depends on the vehicle the customer is leasing.
-Arrangements are covered by contracts.
-Revenue is recognised on a straight-line basis over the relevant lease term.
-A fixed amount of maintenance income is billed every month based on the agreed price.
-The payment term is 30 days.
+Maintenance Income This relates to servicing and maintenance services provided for vehicles on operating and finance leases.
+Income is recognized over the term of the lease contract based on the percentage of completion method.
+The allocation of maintenance income over the term is based on the type of vehicle supported by market data of the expected service costs a+C1590nd intervals.
+The difference between the amounts received and amounts recognized as income is accounted for as deffered revenue disclosed with in trade and other receivables.
+Deffered maintenance income amounted to \$16,355(2021:\$5,536) and will be recognized over the remaining term of the respective lease contracts.
 Insurance Income This relates to insurance cover arranged and put in place on vehicles leased under operating and finance leases arrangements.
-Customers are required to pay two months insurance income deposit in advance before they take possession of vehicles under lease.
-The price depends on the insurance policy on the vehicle on lease.
+The amounts charged depends on the insurance policy on the vehicle lease.
+The Company organizes the insurance policies for all leased vehicles and recharges the same to the customers.
 Revenue is recognised on a straight line basis over the relevant lease term.
 A fixed amount of insurance income is billed every month based on the agreed price.
 The payment term is 30 days.